 It’s located in an unassuming strip mall, none talks about it, and the window chalk is confusing, but I don’t care….
 La Neveria is some of the best ‘cream I’ve ever had.

 Looking to stuff your face?
-Forget the overpriced buffets (Jk… I love Vegas buffets), and go for Sakana.
+Forget the overpriced buffets (Jk… I love Vegas buffets), and go for Gorilla Sushi.
 For around 20$ you get as much sushi as you want, and they don’t limit you to rice filled rolls! …seriously I’ve never found an AYCE sushi place that is so generous with their portions of fish.
 Love it.

 Dinner in the Sky